 Furnaces ignite fuel like oil and natural gas to produce heat for your home.
 As a byproduct of this process, carbon monoxide is created.
 Carbon monoxide is flammable and hazardous gas that can cause a lot of health and breathing problems.
 Fortunately, furnaces are manufactured with flue pipes that ventilate carbon monoxide safely out of your house.
 But when a furnace breaks down or the flue pipes are cracked, CO can get into your home.

-While professional furnace repair in Kutztown can resolve carbon monoxide leaks, it's also essential to recognize the warning signs of CO poisoning.
+While professional furnace repair in Kutztown and Breinigsville can resolve carbon monoxide leaks, it's also essential to recognize the warning signs of CO poisoning.
 You should also put in carbon monoxide detectors inside bedrooms, kitchens and hallways near these rooms.
 We'll review more facts about carbon monoxide so you can take steps to keep you and your family healthy.

 What Is Carbon Monoxide?

 Carbon monoxide is a gas made up of one carbon molecule and one oxygen molecule.
 When something such as wood, coal or natural gas combusts, carbon monoxide is released.
 It usually disperses over time as CO gas weighs less than air.
 But when your home or furnace doesn’t have sufficient ventilation, carbon monoxide may reach elevated concentrations.
 In fact, one of the reasons it's considered a hazardous gas is because it lacks color, odor or taste.
 Levels can climb without anyone noticing.
 This is the reason why it's vital to have a carbon monoxide detector in your home.
 A CO detector is ideal for recognizing faint traces of CO and notifying you using the alarm system.